theroyakash/slow-loris/README.md

-# slow-loris
+# Slow Loris DDoS attack
 A DDoS Attack with slow loris technique, implemented in python.

+### Note:
-[Do not try this on any server, criminal prosecution can proceed if done illegally]
+Do not try this on any server, criminal prosecution can follow if done illegally.